XRPLF/xrpl-dev-portal/content/reference-rippled.md

 | tx_blob | String | Binary representation of the fully-qualified, signed transaction, as hex |
 | tx_json | Object | JSON specification of the [complete transaction](reference-transaction-format.html) as signed, including any fields that were automatically filled in |

 **Caution:** If this command results in an error messages, the message can contain the secret key from the request.
-Make sure that these errors are not visible to others, including:
+Make sure that these errors are not visible to others.

-* Do not write this error to a log file that can be seen by multiple people
+* Do not write this error to a log file that can be seen by multiple people.
-* Do not paste this error to a public place for debugging
+* Do not paste this error to a public place for debugging.
-* Do not display the error message on a website, even by accident
+* Do not display the error message on a website, even by accident.

 #### Possible Errors ####